-For Federal Student Aid purposes, the University considers students withdrawn from payment periods if the students do not complete all the scheduled days.
+The University withdrawal policy defines when a student is considered withdrawn.
+For Title IV federal financial aid purposes, the University considers a student withdrawn from the payment period if the student does not complete all the scheduled days in the payment period.
 This includes students who fail to earn grades or withdraw from all courses and do not confirm future enrollment.

-- Unsubsidized Direct Stafford Loans
+1. Unsubsidized Direct Stafford Loans

-- Subsidized Direct Stafford Loans
+2. Subsidized Direct Stafford Loans

-- Direct PLUS Loans
+3. Direct PLUS Loans

-- Federal Pell Grants
+4. Federal Pell Grants

-- Federal Supplemental Educational Opportunity Grants (FSEOG)
+5. Federal Supplemental Educational Opportunity Grants (FSEOG)